spark4lib/code4lib2018/README.md

 We request that all participants:
  - You should also fill out [this pre-workshop survey](https://goo.gl/forms/Ps9KhjnsauMbGdpv2) by **February 9th** in order to help the facilitators best plan.
-- You should bring a laptop with a modern web browser and at least 2Gb memory (at we strongly recommend, if you want to play with more than intro data, you think at least 4Gb);
+- You should bring a laptop with a modern web browser and at least 4Gb memory (at we strongly recommend, if you want to play with more than intro data, at least 6Gb);
 - On that laptop, please already have installed the latest, stable version of [Docker Community Edition](https://www.docker.com/community-edition) installed;
 - Also on that laptop, please have bookmarked or have pulled down the latest version of this GitHub repository.